 To sum up, they have:

 - A nice signup page

 - A personalization feature before the product tour

 - A short and clear product tour

 - A detailed checklist

 They could have:

 - A resource center

 - A clarification in terms of further help

-Instead of listing all products that got the hang of user onboarding, I’m leaving this article for more examples.
+Instead of listing all products that got the hang of user onboarding, I’m leaving this article, user onboarding examples, for more examples.